smrutilale21/multi-agent-research-system/README.md

 ## 🌟 Highlights

-* Designed a multi-agent AI system using LangGraph
+* Designed a multi-agent AI system using LangGraph with modular agents, observability, and structured output validation
 * Implemented RAG pipeline with persistent ChromaDB
 * Built structured output system with validation and retries
 * Developed an end-to-end Streamlit application for research automation
-* Designed with production-oriented principles including modular agents, observability, and structured output validation.

 ---